 The Shield of Faith

-A few weeks later, I again felt that demonic pressure coming against me, when in that moment, a vision suddenly came to mind.
+A few weeks later, I again felt that demonic pressure coming against me, when at that moment, a vision suddenly came to mind.

 The shield was pure white, but emblazoned on it, was the blood-red image of a lion.

-I knew it represented the shield of faith!
-Faith in the blood of Christ to make me clean, pure and whole.
+And I knew it represented the shield of faith!
+Faith in the blood of Christ to make me clean, pure, and whole.

 Those fiery darts and torment of the enemy could not touch me.